PapitaConPure/muXica/README.md

 <br><hr>

-> The stylized X symbolizes a crossfade effect, which is the very reason why I decided to start working on this</p>
+> The stylized X symbolizes a crossfade effect, which is the very reason why I decided to start working on this.

+> All the music and sound effects in the test project are made by me (Papita con Puré).
+If you'd like to, you can check my [YouTube Channel](https://www.youtube.com/@PapitaPure?sub_confirmation=1)